Marfa Boretskaya

 Marfa Boretskaya (Марфа Борецкая), also known as Martha the Mayoress (Марфа Посадница), was a Russian businesswoman and noblewoman.
-She was the wife of Isaak Boretsky, the posadnik of Novgorod from 1438 to 1439 and again from 1453.
-According to legend and historical tradition, she led the republic's struggle against Moscow between her husband's death and the city's final annexation by Grand Prince Ivan III in 1478.
+She was the wife of Isaak Boretsky, a posadnik of Novgorod in the 15th century.

+In the final decades of Novgorod's independence, she played a leading role in the city's politics.
+According to historical tradition and legend, she led the struggle against Moscow until the city's final annexation by Grand Prince Ivan III in 1478.
+The incorporation of Novgorod marked the final step in Moscow's process of establishing dominance over the Russian lands.

 Name

 While she is referred to as a mayoress, this was in no way a formal office.
 Russians traditionally referred to the wife of certain officials by the feminine equivalent, hence the priest's (pop) wife may be referred to a "priestess" or a general's wife may be referred to a "general-ess" without it meaning that she herself exercised any actual power.
 In the case of Marfa, she may have been the focal point of the anti-Muscovite faction and had considerable charisma or influence as the matriarch of the clan, but never held actual office in Novgorod as they were confined to the male land-owners.
 It would be equivalent to the title of first lady in modern English.